 - If you have a serious reason for missing the open dates for the first or second exams (e.g., serious accident, hospitalization, death in the immediate family) contact Dr. Huchingson to arrange a make-up.
-Quizzes are up for a week.
-Plan to take them early so that if you have technological problems they can be resolved before the quiz period is over.
-Important: No make-up quizzes will be given for any reason.
-The lowest grade will be dropped. - Computers are available on campus if your computer breaks down.
+Quizzes are up 5 to 6 days.
+Plan to take them early so that if you have technical problems they can be resolved before the quiz period is over. - Computers are available on campus if your computer breaks down.
 Many home computers using modems cannot receive all the video or audio presentations-leave time enough to get them on campus if your set-up at home does not work. - University policy allows incompletes only in cases where the student has completed a majority of work in the class and has a passing grade on all the completed work.
 Please note; university administration discourages incompletes except in the most serious circumstances.
 You must ask for an incomplete; they are not given automatically.
-Indeed, they are sometimes refused by the administration. - No extra credit is given in this course.
+Indeed, they are sometimes refused by the administration.